Winter Weather Advisory from TUE 7:00 AM EST until WED 1:00 AM EST

 * WHAT…Mixed precipitation expected.
 Total snow accumulations

-of up to two inches and ice accumulations of around one tenth
+of 1 to 3 inches and ice accumulations of around one tenth of

 * WHERE…In Pennsylvania, Bradford, Luzerne and Wyoming